acastrops/kiva-plotly-dash-demo/README.md

 We made several different graphs.
 David worked on the choropleth; Fanny, and Mike worked on comparing gender and loans; Noah and Adriana created the bar graph.

 # Bar graph
-We were drawn to the information about
+We were interested in the characteristics of irregular payments.
+Perhaps there is a differnce between irregular payments between male and females borrowers.
+Note that food and retail are among the highest sectors with the highest quantity of irregular payments.
+Aside from the agricultural sector, there was not a significant difference between aggregate irregular payment totals between male and female borrowers.

 # Map